romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/_index.en.md

 - Amazon S3

+### Training plan

 Opened a training plan for any tutorial to understand where to start learning.
-Chose cloudacademy service (but for example FreeCodeCamp has a free course with content)
+Chose **cloudacademy** service (but for example FreeCodeCamp has a free course with content).

+Another option is to use free [AWS Workshops](https://workshops.aws/)

 [AWS Developer - Associate (DVA-C01) Certification Preparation](https://cloudacademy.com/learning-paths/aws-developer-associate-dva-c01-certification-preparation-4364/)